writethedocs/www/docs/2014/blog/announcing-schedule-party-hike-tickets.rst

 ----------------------

 We have an amazing lineup this year.
-We intentionally curated a diverse array of topics relating to documentation, so you can hear talks ranging from writing tone to documenting cryptography libraries.
+We intentionally curated a diverse array of documentation topics, so you can hear talks ranging from tone to documenting cryptography libraries.

 Check out the schedule here:
 http://docs.writethedocs.org/2014/na/schedule/